When more extensive medical treatment is needed, we will refer sick or injured wildlife to a specialist hospital.

 We offer wildlife services, including parasite treatments, medicines, bandaging wounds, and administering fluids.

-When calling our emergency vets, the call out fee must be paid before we attend any out of hours emergencies – this is unfortunately due to client no shows and prank calls.
+When calling our emergency vets, a fee of £95 must be paid for telephone advice or before we attend any out of hours emergencies – this is unfortunately due to client no shows and prank calls.
+This fee will be deducted if an out of hours visit is required.

 From pet food to medicine, our store can deliver all the supplies you need, straight to your door.